skoczen/will/docs/plugins/create.md

 ## What exactly is a plugin?

-A plugin is just a python files with at least one class that subclasses `WillPlugin`, and at least one method that's decorated with [one of will's listen decorators](notice.md).
+A plugin is just a python file with at least one class that subclasses `WillPlugin`, and at least one method that's decorated with [one of will's listen decorators](notice.md).

 For example: